 Beijing shopping streets, heaven on earth for the shopaholics amongst us, and a must-do when visiting Beijing, preferably on a Beijing tour with us at ChinaTours.com.

 Now, you may think, “Wait a second.
 Doesn’t ChinaTours.com have a strict no shopping stop policy?”

 You are absolutely right.
-We value our guides and drivers and therefore pay them fair wages so they don’t need to rely on shop-stop commissions for income.
+We value our guides and drivers and therefore pay them fair wages so they don’t need to rely on the commission received from forced shopping-stops for income.